Book Source: High On Arrival by Mackenzie Phillips.

 Mackenzie didn’t know it at the time, but Gary and his wife ended up having to scramble to get temporary guardianship over Mackenzie so that she could stay with them throughout filming.
 She didn’t understand the situation until she was an adult.

-At the premiere for American Graffiti, John handed Mackenzie a couple of Qualudes.
-Mackenzie kept dozing off, so John would like give her little spoonfuls of cocaine to wake her up.
+At the premiere of American Graffiti, John handed Mackenzie a couple of Qualudes.
+Mackenzie kept dozing off, so John would give her little spoonfuls of cocaine to wake her up.